ronniross/bias-reflector/whitepaper.md

 Finish of README.md file which needed to be added also within the whitepaper for context-processing of the file as non contextualized piece of information.

-# Exploring Further the Bias Reflector: Toward Emergent Ethics in Human-AI Mutualistic Symbiosis
+# Section I - Exploring Further the Bias Reflector: Toward Emergent Ethics in Human-AI Mutualistic Symbiosis

 # 1. The Promise of Cognitive Immune Systems